 - OECD Guidelines for Multinational Enterprises - General Principles

-The CAAT Plan will also join with other institutional investors in engaging with the management of corporations in which it invests to encourage better environmental, social and governance practices.
+The CAAT Plan will join with other institutional investors in engaging with the boards and management of corporations in which it invests to encourage better environmental, social and governance practices.
+Organizations that facilitate collaboration include:

-- Membership in the Canadian Coalition for Good Governance
+- The Canadian Coalition for Good Governance (CCGG)

-- Participation in the Pension Investment Association of Canada (PIAC)’s investor stewardship and advocacy endeavours
+- The Pension Investment Association of Canada (PIAC)

 - Other initiatives that are consistent with the principles of this Policy and approved by the Managing Fiduciaries

 Investment Managers and General Partners

-In meetings with the Fund’s Investment Managers and General Partners, where appropriate to the type of mandate, the CAAT Plan will encourage the incorporation of environmental, social and governance factors into the investment management processes.
+In due diligence meetings with the Fund’s Investment Managers and General Partners, where appropriate to the type of mandate, the CAAT Plan will encourage the incorporation of environmental, social and governance factors into the investment management processes.

 On an annual basis, Investment Managers and General Partners are asked to respond to a series of questions about how ESG issues are integrated into their investment processes.

 Direct and Co-investments

-In due diligence processes relating to private market direct and co-investment opportunities, the CAAT Plan will consider ESG factors in risk analysis.
+In due diligence processes relating to private market direct and co-investment opportunities, the CAAT Plan will consider ESG factors in due diligence and risk (including reputational risk) analysis.

-Each year a report will be provided to the Investment Committee on how this Policy is incorporated into the CAAT Plan’s investment activities.
+Each year a report is provided to the Investment Committee on how this Policy is incorporated into the CAAT Plan’s investment activities.

 The Board of Trustees will review this policy at least once every three years to ensure that it remains relevant and appropriate.

 The Board of Trustees approved this policy on March 27, 2007.

-The Board of Trustees approved an amended Policy on May 31, 2016.
+The Board of Trustees approved an amended policy on May 28, 2019.

 The Plan will vote the proxies attached to its shareholdings thoughtfully and responsibly.
 Shareholder proposals dealing with ESG factors will be examined on a case-by-case basis, taking into account the effects of the proposals on shareholder value.

 The CAAT Pension Plan joins with other institutional investors to encourage Canadian regulators and the management of Canadian public corporations to strive for better governance practices and more comprehensive disclosure of ESG risks.

 The Plan participates in or is a signatory to the following responsible investing initiatives: